oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

                             |
                             |------ INSTALLING_HOST-----Start time----End time----Status

-##### MaintenanceNumberOfVdssCommand metadata

-*   In the example below, the metadata of *MaintenanceNumberOfVdssCommand* is created prior to the command execution, reflecting to user the expected flow of the action.
-When there is a Backend command as part of the execution sequence (e.g. MaintenanceVdsCommand), a *CommandEntity* is created, storing the entity type and entity id.
+##### Job for customized command #2

+*   In the example below, the job of *MaintenanceNumberOfVdssCommand* is described.
+*   A single Job will be created for several hosts.
+*   Each host maintenance execution will be described as a step under the Job execution step.
-*   Having entity-ids associated with the command entity will enable using the *IVdsAsyncCommand* interface to invoke the command once again upon completion or failure of the command.
-This will grant the action to complete its tasks.
-Once command is completed, the associated task will be marked as completed.
-For example:
+*   Having entity-ids associated with the job will enable using the *IVdsAsyncCommand* interface to invoke the command once again upon completion or failure of the command.
+For example, reporting on migrated VMs:
-    -   *VdsEventListner.VdsMovedToMaintanance(vdsId)* will invoke the *MaintenanceVdsCommand* associated with the id.
-It will be executed by registering the *MaintenanceVdsCommand* with the host id to be notified when the monitor reach that point.
-    -   *VdsEventListner.RunningSucceeded* and *VdsEventListner.RemoveAsyncCommand* provides control over the *MigrateVm* commands, therefore for the task representing the VM migration.
+    -   *VdsEventListner.RunningSucceeded* and *VdsEventListner.RemoveAsyncCommand* provides control over the *MigrateVm* commands hence for the steps they represents.
-*   Since in *MaintenanceNumberOfVdssCommand* there are multiple tasks which might end in undefined order, and in order to prevent a need to synchronize tasks update in order to determine command completion, a scheduler will be set to monitor action in progress with asynchronous commands.
+*   When step ends, an event is triggered for the Job, to notify upon step completion.

 <!-- -->